Best credit cards with annual credits

 If you are looking to travel anytime soon, the Marriott Bonvoy Brilliant American Express Card can help take the edge off your hotel bill, as long as you’re a fan of Marriott hotels.

 Though some might be spooked by the $450 annual fee, it’s countered by up to $300 in statement credits for eligible purchases at hotels participating in the Marriott Bonvoy program.
 Cardholders also get a credit for up to $100 for qualifying charges like spa treatments and room service when they book a two-night stay directly at the Ritz-Carlton or St. Regis.
-Newly approved applicants are eligible for one more credit—up to $200 in statement credits for eligible purchases made at U.S. restaurants within the first three months of card membership.
-The value of these three credits combined surpasses the annual fee, at a possible total of $600 in credits.
+The value of these two credits combined can help offset the annual fee, at a possible total of $400 in credits.

 But credits aren’t the only benefit up for grabs:

-- Earn 75,000 Marriott Bonvoy bonus points when you spend $3,000 in purchases within the first three months
+- Earn 75,000 Marriott Bonvoy bonus points after you use your new card to make $3,000 in purchases within the first three months.

 - Earn 6 points per dollar on eligible purchases at hotels participating in Marriott Bonvoy